mathiasertl/django-ca/docs/source/docker.rst

       -v /usr/share/django-ca:/usr/share/django-ca \
       django-ca

-Note that ``/usr/share/django-ca`` on the host will now contain the static files served by your webserver.
+Note that ``/usr/share/django-ca`` on the host will now contain the static files served by your web server.
 If you configured NGINX on port 80, you can now visit e.g. http://localhost/admin/ for the admin interface.

 Database configuration